 Voltage levels and the meaningful 0 and 1 bits are transfered here.
 Basically it is the layer in which bit streams are transfered over different media types.
 Network cabling is Physical Layer activity.

-Data-link Layer (Layer 2) is the medium provision Layer.
+The second osi model layer is Data-Link Layer (Layer 2).
+Data-link Layer is the medium provision Layer.
 It encodes and decodes the data in Frames.
 Encoding means adding a header at the source and decoding means removing this header at the destination.
 A Layer 2 Header is added in this layer and this header contains source and destination MAC Addresses.
 So it is responsable to find the next destination in the network.

 The data after adding Layer 2 Header called “frame”.